 - Pack a Healthy Lunch – Hiking Lunch Ideas

 - Going Beyond the Day Hike (Tent Camping)

 Before we get into those things, let’s first have a look at why it’s so important to plan your food out when you ‘re hiking.
-This is important even for long hikes and even if you’re planning a short hike.
+This is important even for long hikes so you have enough calories, and even if you’re planning a short hike.